Decay Was The Smelling Salt

-His eyes were adjusting to the light, and slowly the white washed world reveal itself to him.
-He was in a small grimy apartment surrounded by police.
-The small room was brimming with garbage where numerous pests had made their home and the stench of decomposing food drifted over from the sink full of dirty dishes.
+His eyes were adjusting to the light, and slowly the whitewashed world revealed itself to him.
+He was in a small, grimy apartment surrounded by police.
+The small room was brimming with garbage where numerous pests had made their home, and the stench of decomposing food drifted over from the sink full of dirty dishes.

 “Put me back!: he screamed like a child.

 The black gloves that simulated the most pleasant sensations of touch in his digital dream were torn away.

 “Your gamer days are over asshole.”
 The officer said as he closed the cuffs tightly around his wrists.

 “Give me back my set please!”
 Martin pleaded.

 The cop pulled Martin to his feet.